Student Conduct Code

 - To not be retaliated against for participation in the conduct process.

 Respondents in the student conduct process have the following additional rights:

-- To be notified by the University of the allegations at least five (5) business days prior to any conduct proceeding (except in the case of a graduating student);
+- To be notified by the University of the allegations at least two (2) business days prior to any conduct proceeding (except in the case of a graduating student);

 - To have the opportunity to respond to information considered by any hearing administrator or board consistent with the Family Educational Rights and Privacy Act of 1974, as amended (“FERPA”) and to protect other confidential information;